We were founded 66 years ago by local residents, including our late Chairman and President, Charles Strangwige, to promote gardening

 and allotment activity in the Avery Hill and Eltham Park areas and we are still going strong today.
 Many of our members are tenants at Pippenhall allotments on the Bexley Road and other local

 We organise various events throughout the year and run a shop selling a range of popular garden products at discounted

 prices, most of which are substantially cheaper than DIY stores or local garden centres.
 The shop is open every Sunday morning at Pippenhall Allotments- see the shop section for more details or

 better still pop along on a Sunday morning to see for yourself.
-Please note the shop is closed until further notice due to the coronavirus situation.

 If you would like to know more about us, or would like to join please get in touch using the contact

 The website is under continual development so if you have any ideas or would like to contribute please get in touch using the

 One of our members has a Blackwall Products

 Compost Tumbler that is surplus to requirements.
 The completed unit consists of a green body with lid and it sits on a metal A frame which the body rotates on.
 These units are a good way to speed up

 the composting process.